apache/druid/docs/querying/sql-functions.md

 **Function type:** [Window](sql-window-functions.md#window-function-reference)

-Returns the number of the row within the window.
+Returns the number of the row within the window starting from 1.

 ## RPAD